KenjiTheHun/lab-report-3/index.md

 # Lab Report 3 - Terminal Command Lines (Week 5)
+For this lab report, I chose to use the "find" command to demonstrate the variety of ways that it can be utilized to navigate your directories and files.

 ## "find -name" Usage
-For this lab report, I chose to use the "find" command to demonstrate the variety of ways that it can be utilized to navigate your directories and files.

-The first variation of "find" is the "-name", which finds the file or directory that has the matching string of characters.
+The first variation of "find" is "-name", which finds the file or directory that has the matching string of characters.
+I found the options for this commands through asking ChatGPT, and it gave out several options.

 ```
 [cs15lwi23aog@ieng6-202]:written_2:317$ find . -name "Cuba*.*"